gregorio-project/hyphen-la/patterns/generation/README.md

 active verbs and the nominative singular masculine of the perfect passive participle for deponent verbs, but only if this form is irregular.

-The **forth field** contains the supine for active verbs, but only if this form is irregular.
+The **fourth field** contains the supine for active verbs, but only if this form is irregular.

 ### Possible word types